Labor Relations

 The pension administration committee (PAC) oversees the day-to-day administration and other non-investment responsibilities of the Canadian pension plans, as well as the U.S. pension plans and the U.S. group insurance programs.
 The pension investment committee (PIC) oversees the investment of plan assets, including the review, update and approval of the investment policies, and monitors investment performance.

-In 2021, Resolute contributed $86 million to our defined benefit pension plans and $18 million to our defined contribution pension plans, while recognizing a $31 million credit in aggregate, before special events.
-We also made payments of $11 million to OPEB plans, while recognizing a $6 million credit to the net periodic benefit cost, before special events.
+We track and report our plans’ obligations, assets and liabilities on an annual basis.
+In 2022, Resolute contributed $63 million to our defined benefit pension plans and $17 million to our defined contribution pension plans, while recognizing a $48 million credit in aggregate, before special events.
+We also made payments of $17 million to OPEB plans, while recognizing a $11 million credit to the net periodic benefit cost, before special events.